The evolution of Iro and Buba: From Tradition to Trend

 Iro and Buba through the years

-I invite you to discover this great video in which Oreka Godis, Ambassador of Nigeria African Fashion Week 2015, is showing the evolution of this traditional dress for ten decades.
+Throughout the annals of time, Iro and Buba have endured an evolution that mirrors the historical context and the ever-evolving realm of fashion.
+I invite you to discover this video in which Oreka Godis, Ambassador of Nigeria African Fashion Week 2015, showcase the captivating transformation of this traditional garb across the span of ten decades.

-Nowadays, this outfit if worn by both young and old women for important ceremonies like weddings, birthdays, and funerals.
+Nowadays, this outfit was worn by both young and older women during important ceremonies like weddings, birthdays, and funerals.
+It serves as a testament to the timeless allure and cultural significance that Iro and Buba hold in the hearts of Nigerians.

-The 60’s and 70’s style of iro and buba is known as “Oleku” which means “too hot” or “to die for”.
-This version of the outfit is a micro mini wrapper and a blouse with cropped sleeves.
+In the 60’s and 70’s style, the Iro and Buba was known as “Oleku” which means “too hot” or “to die for”.
+This captivating variant boasted a mesmerizing micro mini wrapper and a blouse adorned with cropped sleeves.

 Iro and Buba Styles